Perspective | Three months later, ‘Battlefield 2042’ is paying the price for a very bad decision

 Henderson’s article recounting the town hall noted that “'Battlefield 2042′s’ bug count ratio got to ‘historic levels for a Dice game,'" and that EA and Dice were aware but felt they fell within acceptable margins based on previous Dice releases.
 The belief was that the studio, which had capably righted the ship after rocky launches of previous titles, could do the work on the fly.

 In a statement to The Washington Post addressing reports of the town hall, EA Vice President of Communication, John Reseburg, characterized it as “an in-depth and very humble internal conversation about the recent Battlefield launch.
 It was about key learnings and actions we are taking, not blaming external factors.”
 It is good that EA and Dice are assessing what went wrong around “Battlefield 2042” and that developers are working to improve it.
-But hopefully no one loses site of the biggest problem of all.
+But hopefully no one loses sight of the biggest problem of all.
 The initial decision to patch up a flawed game after release — particularly over the holiday season when developers traditionally take a needed respite — shows zero respect for consumers.
 “Sell it, then fix it” is a recipe for disaster for any product, and that’s exactly what was cooked up with “Battlefield 2042.”

 Ironically, in Henderson’s report on the town hall, another game came up during the discussion: “Halo Infinite,” which impressed players with its amount of polish when it released shortly after the “Battlefield 2042” launch.
 The irony there is that “Halo Infinite” was delayed by a year after fans griped about the game’s appearance.
 The decision, which at the time deprived the Xbox Series X of a top-tier, exclusive launch title, appears to have been a good one for Microsoft and 343 Industries, the game’s publisher and developer.